Conference Call for Abstracts

 CMHC requires faculty and poster authors/presenters who have an interest in selling a technology, program, product, and/or service to healthcare professionals to disclose this information in order to be considered for and/or present at any CMHC educational session.

-If your abstract is accepted, you will be notified on or by Monday, September 4, 2023, and the abstracts will be posted on the CMHC and our meeting conference guide.
-Only accepted abstracts will be posted online and in the conference guide.
+If your abstract is accepted, you will be notified on or by Friday, September 15, 2023, and the abstracts will be posted on the CMHC website and our meeting conference guide.
+Only accepted abstracts will be posted.
+Post-conference, the abstracts that were accepted and presented will be published in the peer-reviewed journal Postgraduate Medicine.
+Click here to view our published abstracts from 2022 CMHC Annual.

 Poster and Presentation Guidelines